splunk/public-o11y-docs/admin/org-metrics.rst

--  **Resource metrics**: Measure your use of resources that you can specify limits for, such as the number of custom metric time series (MTS) you’ve created.
+-  **Resource metrics**: Measure your use of resources that you can specify limits for, such as the number of custom metric time series (MTS) you've created.

-You’re not charged for these metrics, and they don’t count against any :ref:`system limits <per-product-limits>`
+You're not charged for these metrics, and they don't count against any :ref:`system limits <per-product-limits>`

 .. _access-org-metrics: